Tarikul-Tuhin/Mimic-Flutter-Framework/README.md

 # Mimic Flutter Framework
-*A lightweight, educational re-implementation of Flutter’s core widget system — built from scratch to deeply understand how Flutter actually works under the hood.*
+*A lightweight, educational re-implementation of Flutter’s core widget system, built from scratch to deeply understand how Flutter actually works under the hood.*

 ## Overview